zillow/salve/README.md

 ```
     data_root: /data/johnlam/ZinD_Bridge_API_BEV_2021_10_20_lowres
 ```
 this should be replaced with `bev_save_root` where renderings were saved to, above.
+When running `scripts/test.py`, the YAML’s `model_save_dirpath` will be ignored, since this is only used at training time.

+Please note that `serialization_save_dir` is a new directory created at inference time, where predictions on the val or test set will be cached as JSON.

 Now, pass the front-end measurements to SfM:
 ```bash